ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   aggregate result.

 Helper:
-: An Aggregator that executes the aggregation and collection sub-protocols as instructed by the Leader.
+: The Aggregator that executes the aggregation and collection sub-protocols as instructed by the Leader.

 Input share: